ODAWARA ART FOUNDATION

 Special exhibition: Journey of the Kasuga Spirit

-Venue: Kanagawa Prefectural Kanazawa-Bunko Museum, Kanagawa
+Venue: Kanagawa Prefectural Kanazawa-Bunko Museum

 Special lecture: Kasuga religion and Odawara Art Foundation